 On the other hand, producing proprietary internal ESG ratings may not be feasible or cost effective for small or medium sized asset managers.
-Discussions at the roundtable showed that these managers often have limited capabilities and resources available for analysing external ESG ratings or developing in-house ESG ratings.
+These managers often have limited capabilities and resources available for analysing external ESG ratings or developing in-house ESG ratings.
 Moreover, as described in the section above, large asset managers tend to have contracts with several ESG ratings or data products providers to gather different perspectives of entities' ESG profiles for their internal processes, however, small or medium sized firms are unable to do so largely due to budget constraints.